Chapter 2, Part A: The Door of Hazel, The Castle of the Wolf

 “With the circumstances being rather unusual, it would be best to accommodate her until it is light.
 The roads will be much safer for travelers then.”

 “I’ll take my leave then.
-Good evening, Miss Redley,” the Count abruptly announced before turning on his heel and disappearing down one of the various hallways.
+Good evening, Miss Redley.”
+The Count abruptly turned on his heel and disappeared down one of the various hallways.

-Elanore could not hide her astonishment at the suddenness of her host’s departure, or the sudden scattering of the servants back through the many doors into the entryway.
+Elanore could not hide her astonishment at the suddenness of her host’s departure or the immediate scattering of the servants back through the many doors into the entryway.
 “Did I do something to offend them all?” she wondered aloud.

-“Ah, it’s not that young miss,“ Hastings took the opportunity to dust the snow from her cloak, before taking it in hand.
+“Ah.
+It’s not that, young miss.”
+Hastings took a moment to dust the snow from her cloak before taking it in hand.
 “It’s the bit about the shadows.
 Haven’t ever heard of them coming this close to these parts.
 Most of us have never seen them.”

-“Neither have I,” Elanore found herself warming to the older gentleman.
-Although he was a bit blunt and exceptionally curious for a butler, compared to his master, he was rather congenial.
-“I wasn’t even sure if it was one when I saw it, nor exactly what to do.”
+“Neither have I.” Elanore found herself warming to the older gentleman.
+Although he was a bit blunt and exceptionally curious for a butler, compared to his master, he was congenial.
+“I wasn’t even sure if it was one when I saw it, nor did I know exactly what to do.”

-She frowned.
+She frowned at the ease in which he accepted the situation.
 “Is it true they eat up anything?”

-“Ah, “ Hastings pondered that for a moment.
+Hastings pondered her question for a moment.
 “I’m afraid I do not know anything more than what the stories say.
 You’ll have to ask the master.
-He knows far more than any of us, I’m afraid.
-Now—“ he cleared his throat, “—we must pay attention to other matters.”
-He began fussing with folding her cloak.
+He knows far more than any of us.
+Now–” he cleared his throat, “–we must pay attention to other matters.”
+He began fussing with her cloak.
 “Please follow, my dear.
 We will get your things dried and a meal sent to your room.”

-Elanore was not used to finery or the social conventions of the Northlands, so did not mind the appearance of a breach of protocol regarding guests that so worried the elderly manservant.
-As he opened one of the doors at the top of the staircase, she stepped inside a modest but warm room and looked about.
+Elanore was not used to finery or knowledgeable regarding the social conventions of the Northlands, so she did not mind the breach of protocol that so worried the elderly manservant.
+As he opened one of the doors at the top of the staircase, she stepped into a modest but warm room and looked about, pleased.

 Elanore smiled slightly.
 “I will try not to judge him harshly.
-But I will also try not to try his patience.”
+But I will also not try his patience.”

 Hastings bowed in acknowledgement.
 “One last thing, Miss Redley.
 And it will also seem rather impolite to mention this—“